Embraer aims for decision on proposed turboprop as early as this year -exec - NewsBreak

 Embraer aims for decision on proposed turboprop as early as this year -exec

-SINGAPORE (Reuters) - Brazilian planemaker Embraer expects to decide late this year or early next year on whether to launch a new turboprop plane that could enter service around 2027, its commercial aviation head said on Wednesday.
+SINGAPORE, Feb 16 (Reuters) - Brazilian planemaker Embraer (EMBR3.SA) expects to decide late this year or early next year on whether to launch a new turboprop plane that could enter service around 2027, its commercial aviation head said on Wednesday.

-Embraer is also in talks with Pratt & Whitney, Rolls-Royce and GE about providing an engine for the plane, with a decision expected in the second half of this year, Embraer Commercial Aviation President Arjan Meijer said.
+Embraer is also in talks with Pratt & Whitney (RTX.N), Rolls-Royce (RR.L) and GE about providing an engine for the plane, with a decision expected in the second half of this year, Embraer Commercial Aviation President Arjan Meijer said.

 "It will be improved but conventional engine technology on the aircraft," he told Reuters by phone from the Singapore Airshow.

-He declined to comment on how the fuel efficiency was likely to compare to that of existing turboprops in an industry dominated by ATR, a joint venture between Airbus and Leonardo.
+He declined to comment on how the fuel efficiency was likely to compare to that of existing turboprops in an industry dominated by ATR, a joint venture between Airbus (AIR.PA) and Leonardo (LDOF.MI).

 The other Western turboprop maker, De Havilland Canada, has completed all of its ordered Dash 8-400 planes, so production is being paused, raising broader questions over turboprop demand.
 ATR and De Havilland both use Pratt & Whitney engines.